What is a pleural effusion?

 Draining a small pleural effusion

 If there is only a small amount of pleural fluid in the chest, the doctor may insert a small needle or thin tube (cannula) into the chest.
-They will use a syringe to draw off the fluid.
-The tube is removed after the fluid has been drained off and the area is covered with a dressing.
+They will use a syringe to remove the fluid.
+After the fluid has drained, the tube is taken out and the area is covered with a dressing.

 Draining a pleural effusion with a chest drain

 A pleural effusion is usually drained by putting a tube into the chest.
-This is called a chest drain and is done by a doctor.
+This is called a chest drain.
+It is put in by a doctor or sometimes a specially trained nurse.
 They will ask you to sit on a chair, or on the edge of the bed.
-You will need to lean forward over a table with a pillow on it, so that your back is showing.
+You will be asked to lean forward over a pillow on a table, so your back is showing.

 Your doctor usually puts the tube in the side of the chest.
-They clean the skin over the area with an antiseptic solution.
-They then give you an injection of a local anaesthetic to numb the area.
+They clean the skin with an antiseptic.
+They then give you an injection of local anaesthetic to numb the area.
 You will not feel any pain during the procedure.
+Sometimes it is done under general anaesthetic, which means you will be asleep.

-Usually the fluid is drained off slowly, as a sudden release of pressure in the chest can cause your blood pressure to drop.
-A litre (about 2 pints) of fluid may be drained safely as soon as the drain has been put in.
-After this, drainage is done more slowly.
+Fluid is usually drained slowly.
+This is because a sudden release of pressure in the chest can cause your blood pressure to drop.
+1 litre (about 2 pints) of fluid may be drained safely as soon as the drain has been put in.
+After this, it must be done more slowly.
 Your blood pressure is checked during the procedure.
-You should tell your doctor or nurse if you feel dizzy, sick or light-headed.
+Tell your doctor or nurse if you feel dizzy, sick or light-headed.

-In many hospitals, you usually have this done as a day patient by a specialist lung team.
-Sometimes, you need to stay in hospital for 2 days afterwards.
+In many hospitals, you can have this done as a day patient by a specialist lung team.
+Sometimes, you may need to stay in hospital for around 2 days or sometimes longer.
+This may happen, for example, if it is taking longer for the fluid to drain or if there are any complications.

 It is important to be careful with the bottle or bag.
 It should not be raised above the level of your chest, as the fluid could go back into your lungs.

 When the drainage has slowed down, you will have a chest x-ray to see how well your lung has re-expanded.
-If it has expanded well, the drain will be removed.
+If it has expanded well, the doctor or nurse will remove the drain.

 This is rare and can sometimes be cleared by you changing your position or sitting up straight.
 Sometimes, the drain may need to be replaced.